 Since then, you have worked considerably less than you did before, haven’t you?

 When I had my children, I really didn’t want to work anymore—because of my children.
 I grew up thinking that you had to take of your children, and I don’t regret it at all.
 When Tom got sick, I started working again, doing some junkie movies.
 We needed the money.
 I had moved up to Oregon with my children for six years, it was a wonderful historic town where I was teaching acting and I was doing art school programs with the children, they were theatre type classes.
 It was like being in paradise, you know.
 I did some local television, but when Tom passed away [in 1979 at age 49], he wasn’t with us, he was in California at the time.
 I knew I would never make enough money on my own to take care of the girls properly, so it seemed realistic to move back to Los Angeles.
 That’s the only thing that changed my life.
 If I had stayed in Oregon, I would have raised them in a very idealistic atmosphere and they would have been less stressed.
 But I decided to come back to California, all of my friends were calling me up and were saying, ‘Oh, you’re coming back!’
-I was 41 years old and people said, ‘What are you going to do to earn a living?’
+I was forty-one years old and people said, ‘What are you going to do to earn a living?’
 ‘Well, being an actress,’ I said.
 They thought I was too old, but I was not worried about it, I worked, I earned a living.
 I didn’t become a big star, but that didn’t matter.
 I paid the bills and put my children through school.

 When you returned to Hollywood, did you have the impression that it had changed a lot?